Campbell Rhododendron Gardens in Blackheath

 How To Get Here..

-By car, turn off the Highway into Hat Hill Road, turn left into Wentworth Street and follow the signs to the Gardens.
+Driving: turn right off the Highway onto Hat Hill Road, turn left into Wentworth Street and follow the signs to the Gardens.
 The gates are open between 9am and 4pm and parking is available in the Gardens’ Car Park down the hill between those hours.
-Buses should park at the Car Park adjacent to the Gates and let their passengers walk down the drive into the Gardens.
+Buses should park at the Car Park adjacent to the Gates and let their passengers walk down the pathway into the Gardens.

-Admission is by Gold Coin donation at the donation box adjacent to the Car Park in the Gardens.
+Admission is by donation at the donation box at the Car Park in the Gardens.